Resident Evil 5: Reception

 Resident Evil 5 received generally favourable reviews, according to review aggregator website Metacritic.
-Reviewers praised the game's visuals and content.
-Corey Cohen of Official Xbox Magazine complimented the game's fast pace, and called the graphics gorgeous.
+Reviewers praised the visuals and content.
+Corey Cohen of Official Xbox Magazine complimented the fast pace, and called the graphics gorgeous.
 It was praised by Joe Juba and Matt Miller of Game Informer, who said that it had the best graphics of any game to date and that the music and voice acting helped bring the characters to life, and Brian Crecente of Kotaku said it was one of the most visually stunning games he had ever played.
-Adam Sessler of X-Play said the game's graphics were exceptional, and Edge praised the gameplay as exhilarating and frantic.
-For IGN, Ryan Geddes wrote that the game had a surprisingly high replay value, and GameZones Louis Bedigian said the game was "worth playing through twice in one weekend".
+Adam Sessler of X-Play said the graphics were exceptional, and Edge praised the gameplay as exhilarating and frantic.
+For IGN, Ryan Geddes wrote that the game had a surprisingly high replay value, and GameZones Louis Bedigian said it was "worth playing through twice in one weekend".

-While still giving favorable reviews of the game, several reviewers considered it to be a departure from the survival horror genre, a decision they lamented.
-Chris Hudak of GameRevolution considered the game to be a "full-on action blockbuster", and Brian Crecente said that about halfway through the game it "dropp[ed] all pretense of being a survival horror title and unmask[ed] itself as an action shooter title".
-Kristan Reed of Eurogamer said the game "morphs what was a survival horror adventure into a survival horror shooter", and believed that this attempt to appeal to action gamers would upset some of the series' fans.
+Several reviewers considered it to be a departure from the survival horror genre, a decision they lamented.
+Chris Hudak of GameRevolution considered Resident Evil 5 a "full-on action blockbuster", and Brian Crecente said that about halfway through it "dropp[ed] all pretense of being a survival horror title and unmask[ed] itself as an action shooter title".
+Kristan Reed of Eurogamer said it "morphs what was a survival horror adventure into a survival horror shooter", and believed that this attempt to appeal to action gamers would upset some of the series' fans.